Lighting Poles Trading License in Dubai: Cost and Requirements

 Lighting poles traders must ensure their products comply with UAE standards administered by the Emirates Authority for Standardisation and Metrology (ESMA).
 This is particularly relevant for electrical components integrated into lighting pole assemblies, which are subject to product safety and conformity requirements before they can be sold or distributed in the UAE market.

 Import permits and customs documentation are required for all cross-border shipments entering or transiting the UAE.
 Traders should maintain accurate records of product specifications, country of origin, and conformity certificates to facilitate smooth customs clearance.
-The licence is subject to annual renewal, and updated compliance declarations must be submitted at each renewal cycle.
+The license is subject to annual renewal, and updated compliance declarations must be submitted at each renewal cycle.
 Free zone regulations also govern on-site storage; businesses holding physical inventory within Dubai South will need to lease an approved warehouse or storage facility that meets the free zone's operational standards.

 Setup Costs and Expected Timelines